usmaanalii/javascript/JavaScript30/analysis.md

 ### geolocation

 This is a property of the window object, that contains data about the users location.
-You must enable access for it to work.
+You must grant access for it to work.

 ``` javascript
 navigator.geolocation.watchPosition(data => {